manoloesparta/lostinparadise/README.md

 > Funky music starts

-Ths application serves as a way for CETYS university to manage their lost and found items that are found throughout the school year.
+This application serves as a way for CETYS university to manage their lost and found items that are found throughout the school year.

 ## Requirements
 - Docker 20.10+